-Alistair Sambell is Vice Principal an Deputy Vice Chancellor, having joined Edinburgh Napier University in April 2012, joining Edinburgh Napier University from Sheffield Hallam where he was Pro Vice-Chancellor for the Faculty of Arts, Computing, Engineering and Sciences.
-He was subsequently appointed to Vice-Principal & Deputy Vice-Chancellor in August 2014.
+Alistair Sambell is Senior Vice Principal and Deputy Vice Chancellor at Edinburgh Napier University, having joined the University in 2012 from Sheffield Hallam University where he was Pro Vice-Chancellor for the Faculty of Arts, Computing, Engineering and Sciences.

-He gained both his first degree and DPhil from York University in Electronic Engineering, and after a spell working in the electricity supply industry, joined Northumbria University to undertake research into solar energy, and where he was promoted through various roles to become Dean of the School of Computing, Engineering and Information Sciences.
+He gained both his first degree and DPhil from York University in Electronic Engineering, and after a spell working in industry joined Northumbria University to undertake research into solar energy.
+He subsequently moved into an academic role at Northumbria, being appointed Professor of Engineering and moving through various roles that included founding Dean of the School of Computing, Engineering and Information Sciences.

-Alistair is passionate about the role of Higher Education in transforming lives and has been active in teaching and research throughout his career.
-His current research interests include the design of microwave antennas and he has also published on innovative assessment in engineering.
-He has been submitted to previous Research Assessment Exercises, including submission to the recent Research Excellence Framework 2014.
+Alistair is passionate about the role of Higher Education in transforming lives and has been active in teaching and research throughout his career, developing research interests to include microwave engineering (in particular antenna design) and pedagogy (in particular assessment for learning) with around 100 related publications.
+He has been submitted to Research Assessment Exercises in 2001 and 2008, as well as the most recent Research Excellence Framework 2014.